stratdev3/SimpleW/src/SimpleW.Service.Firewall/readme.md

 - `PathRule` / `PathRules` has been removed in favor of handler metadata.
 - Static files, fallback routes, and anonymous inline lambdas cannot carry attributes directly.
 Use global rules for those, or route through decorated handlers.
 - The firewall uses `session.ClientIpAddress`, so reverse proxy setups should configure `server.ConfigureClientIPResolver(...)`.
+- An IP absent from the configured MaxMind database is treated as an unknown country.
+Database and lookup failures are propagated as server errors instead of being treated as unknown countries.

 ## Documentation